nikgraf/webvr-experiments/README.md

 ### v4 - Animation (coming soon …)

-Next up I'm going to look into animations using clouds and bird.s
+Next up I'm going to look into animations using clouds and birds.